christiemolloy/training-scenarios/html-css/layouts/step7-instructions.md

-The Flex Layout is based on the CSS Flex properties where the layout determines how a flex item will grow or shrink to fit the space available in its container.
+The flex layout is based on the CSS flex properties where the layout determines how a flex item will grow or shrink to fit the space available in its container.
 The system relies on a default spacer value that is applied to flex items.

-## Task: Layout items in a card using flex.
+In this step we will layout items in a card using flex.

-1) <strong>Copy code into the index.html file.</strong>
+1) <strong>Copy code into the `index.html` file.</strong>

-Click the <strong>Copy to Editor</strong> button below to add code in the `index.html` file.
+Click the `Copy to Editor` button below to add code in the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card&quot; style=&quot;width: 450px&quot;&gt;